Superdiffusion and antidiffusion in an aligned active suspension

 where we retain the symbol ${\bf q}$ for the rescaled internal wavevector and have scaled the powers of $q$ out of the vertex.
 In \cref{SC1,SC2}, $\Lambda$ is the ultraviolet cutoff, which we can take to $\infty$ for $d<4$, $\tilde{K}_d$ is an angular integral, and the asymptotic equality ($\asymp$) in each case is the large-$q$ contribution which dominates for $d \to 4$ (and turns into the logarithmic ultraviolet divergence for $d=4$) \cite{Bhattacharjee_1998,bhattacharjee2007non}.
 Equating these for $d = 4 - \epsilon$, we see that \be d + 2\chi = 0, \ee meaning that within our isotropic scaling ansatz the \textit{spatial} rescaling properties of $c$ are always those of the Gaussian theory.
 The dynamical scaling properties are however nontrivial: combining \cref{chi+2d} with \cref{galinv} implies a superdiffusive dynamic exponent \be z = 2 - \epsilon/2, \ee i.e., time $\sim$ length$^{3/2}$ in $d=3$, or mean-square displacement $\sim t^{4/3}$.

-Two arguments, one intuitive, the other formal, help us understand the self-consistent scaling results and their limitations.
-Consider a suspension of force dipoles of identical strength $W$, distributed randomly and uniformly with mean number density $c_0$, uniaxially aligned, in a fluid with viscosity $\eta$.
-The mean flow is zero as the stress is uniform.
-A local concentration fluctuation gives rise to a flow field of magnitude $\sim r^{-(d-1)}W/\eta$ a distance $r$ away.
-Assuming uncorrelated fluctuations and adding the squared flow fields incoherently gives a velocity variance $U^2_{RMS} \sim c_0(W/\eta)^2 L^{-d+2}$ on a length scale $L$.
-The corresponding timescale is $\tau = L/U_{RMS} \sim (c_0^{1/2}\eta/W) L^{d/2}$, which trumps diffusion if $d < 4$, reproducing both the dynamic exponent and the upper critical dimension that we reported above.
+Two arguments, one intuitive, the other formal, help us understand the self-consistent scaling results and their limitations. \MOD{Along lines similar to \cite{Caflisch-Luke}, consider a suspension of $N$ force dipoles of identical strength $W$, uniaxially aligned in a fluid with viscosity $\eta$, distributed randomly and uniformly within a domain of linear dimension $R$.
+Their mean number density is $c_0 \sim N /R^d$, where $d$ is the space dimension.
+Each such dipole gives rise to a flow field of magnitude $\tilde{u} \sim R^{-(d-1)}W/\eta$.
+Assuming independent concentration fluctuations, we can add their individual contributions to get the $R$-dependent part $[\delta u(R)]^2 \sim N \tilde{u}^2 \sim c_0(W/\eta)^2 R^{-d+2}$ of the velocity variance (see End Matter for detailed calculation).} The corresponding timescale is $\tau = R/\delta u(R) \sim (\eta/W c_0^{1/2}) R^{d/2}$, which trumps diffusion if $d < 4$, reproducing both the dynamic exponent and the upper critical dimension that we reported above.
 Of course this argument can't tell us that it was correct to treat the swimmers as independent.
-Our self-consistent calculation yielded both $z=d/2$ and $\chi = -d/2$, the latter implying the absence of positional correlations at large length scales, unlike in sedimentation, where the hydrodynamic interaction drastically alters \cite{levine1998screened,sedreview,kumar2011nonequilibrium} the independent-particle calculation \cite{Caflisch-Luke}.
+Our self-consistent calculation yielded both $z=d/2$ and $\chi = -d/2$, the latter implying the absence of positional correlations at large length scales, unlike in sedimentation, where the hydrodynamic interaction drastically alters \cite{levine1998screened,sedreview,kumar2011nonequilibrium,koch1991screening} the independent-particle calculation \cite{Caflisch-Luke}.